 Full recovery from a stem cell transplant can take several months.
 During this time, you have frequent follow-up appointments, and doctors perform blood tests to determine the success of the transplant.

 Long-term side effects may include infertility, because cancer treatments can affect levels of sperm in men and hormones necessary for pregnancy in women.
-Your doctor can discuss fertility-sparing treatment options with you or refer you to specialists at NYU Langone’s Fertility Center.
+Your doctor can discuss fertility-sparing treatment options with you or refer you to specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York.

 Meet Our Doctors